Nulzn/Easy-Manager/README.md

 # Easy-Manager

-A Arch Linux based GTK4 application featuring a taskmanager with a user interface (GUI) implemented with Rust.
+An Arch Linux based GTK4 application featuring a taskmanager with a user interface (GUI) implemented with Rust.